Pop Culture Madness!

 Psycho was the first movie in the USA to show a flushing toilet, which was a "cause of concern for the censors".
 The blood from the famous shower scene in the 1960 horror film was actually chocolate sauce, because it showed up better on black-and-white film, and had more realistic density than stage blood.

-There was a mysterious character on The Andy Griffith Show (1960-68) named "Mr. Schwump" who would occasionally appear, often sitting on a park bench.
-The other characters would acknowledge him with "Hello Mr. Schwump" but he would only nod silently.
+A mysterious character on The Andy Griffith Show (1960-68) named “Mr. Schwump” (Shcwamp)would occasionally appear, often sitting on a park bench.
+The other characters would acknowledge him with “Hello, Mr. Schwump,” but he would only nod silently.
 The actor who played him has yet to be identified.

 RIP, Scandals, Sad and Odd News

 Chuck Berry got in some legal trouble when he took a 14-year-old girl from Arizona to Missouri to work at his Bandstand club.
-Her work didn't require clothes, apparently.
+Her work didn’t require clothes.

-JFK was elected President of the United States with much help from the votes of dead Americans in Cook County, llinois and in Texas.
+JFK was elected President of the United States with much help from the votes of dead Americans in Cook County, Illinois, and Texas.

 From 1960 to 1977, the nuclear trigger code given to the President of the US was 00000000.

-During Mao's China in 1958, thousands of sparrows were killed to try and alleviate a 'pest' problem they posed.
-In 1960 a huge amount of locusts appeared in China and ate all the crops due to the fact that their natural predator had been destroyed.
-An estimated 20 million Chinese people died after due to this.
+During Mao’s China in 1958, thousands of sparrows were killed to try and alleviate a ‘pest’ problem they posed.
+In 1960, a huge amount of locusts appeared in China and ate all the crops because their natural predator had been destroyed.
+An estimated 20 million Chinese people died due to this.

-Japanese Socialist Party chairman Inejiro Asanuma was assinated during a televised debate, with a Samurai sword.
+Japanese Socialist Party chairman Inejiro Asanuma was assassinated during a televised debate, with a Samurai sword.

-The mysterious BLACK KNIGHT Satellite was seen by both Russian and American Air Defense unites.
-At 15 tons, was bigger than any country could have sent at that time.
-It 'disappeared' after about three weeks.
+Russian and American Air Defense unites saw the mysterious BLACK KNIGHT Satellite.
+At 15 tons, it was bigger than any country could have sent then.
+It ‘disappeared’ after about three weeks.

 The main villains of Psycho (1960), The Texas Chain Saw Massacre (1974), and The Silence of the Lambs (1991) were all loosely based on the same person: Wisconsin serial killer Ed Gein.

-In 1940 less then half of the adult US population belonged to a church.
-In 1960 over 65 percent of adults were official communicants.
+In 1940, less than half the adult US population belonged to a church.
+In 1960, over 65 percent of adults were official communicants.

 President JFK was a huge James Bond fan.
 He first met the author of the series, Ian Fleming, at a dinner party in 1960.
 They allegedly bounced around ideas about how to get rid of Fidel Castro.

-During the Great Chilean Earthquake of 1960, two men ritually sacrificed a 5 year old boy in order to calm the sea and earth.
-They were released after 2 years in prison with the judge ruling they "acted without free will, driven by an irresistible natural force of ancestral tradition."
+During the Great Chilean Earthquake of 1960, two men ritually sacrificed a 5-year-old boy to calm the sea and earth.
+They were released after two years in prison, with the judge ruling they “acted without free will, driven by an irresistible natural force of ancestral tradition.”

 Firsts and the Biggest Christmas Gifts